bj0rge/bjorgebot/README.md

 You only have to send a tweet mentioning the Twitter user and let it explain to you.

-If you are in a hurry, you have two ways to ask him stuff, with `find` or `search` keyword (the first one is for when you already know the exact name of your beer, the second one for searching).
+If you are in a hurry, you have two ways to ask him stuff, with `find` or `search` keywords (the first one is for when you already know the exact name of your beer, the second one for searching).
 In my case:

 ```
 @bj0rge2 search Aventinus